Husch Vineyards Scores Landmark Win for Endangered Salmon

 This innovative win-win solution is the culmination of a 15-year collaboration between Husch, The Nature Conservancy (TNC), Trout Unlimited, and the Mendocino County Resource Conservation District.
 Originally research partners, these four groups brainstormed this water conservation idea in 2015, and spent 10 years working on the science, engineering, and legal framework necessary to bring the vision to completion.

 In 2015, Monte Schmitt from The Nature Conservancy saw a pathway forward.
-If one farm like Husch can’t overcome the legal barriers on its own, perhaps a broader conservation alliance could.
+If one small vineyard like Husch can’t overcome the legal barriers on its own, perhaps a broader conservation alliance could.
 Working together as a team, the project had a chance of success.
 Perhaps this project could be a template for future conservation/farmer partnerships statewide, the team wondered.

 “This may take three or four years,” Schmitt cautioned at the outset.
 In reality, it took 10 years.

-The legal experts from Trout Unlimited and environmental scientists from TNC needed to re-imagine the concept of a water right.
-Instead of a legal right to take water from a river, could it be a legal right to protect the existing water in the river?
+The legal experts from Trout Unlimited and environmental scientists from TNC saw a big opportunity to re-imagine the basis of a water right.
+Instead of a legal right to take water from a river, could it be a legal protection for the existing water in the river?
 The team worked tirelessly on over a dozen reports, findings, orders, plans, and drafts to bolster the vision.
-Part of Husch’s water right would shift to the winter, when water is ample in the Navarro River, while the summer water right would be used to create a legal shield protecting 20,000,000 gallons of river flow.

 The Husch project is now the anchor tenant in a portfolio of water savings projects in the Navarro River watershed. “‘Store and forbear’ is a critical step toward recovering salmon populations in the Navarro watershed,” explains Linda MacElwee of the Mendocino County Resource Conservation District.
 “Conservation partners like Husch are leading the way.”